Ground/work is free and open to the public, night and day. No tickets are required.

 Ground/work is organized by the Clark Art Institute with guest curators Molly Epstein and Abigail Ross Goodman.

-Major support for Ground/work is provided by Karen and Robert Scott, Denise Littlefield Sobel, and Paul Neely.
+Ground/work is made possible by Denise Littlefield Sobel.
+Major support for Ground/work is provided by Karen and Robert Scott and Paul Neely.
 Additional funding is generously provided by the Terra Foundation for American Art; the National Endowment for the Humanities: Exploring the human endeavor; Maureen Fennessy Bousa and Edward P. Bousa; Amy and Charlie Scharf; Elizabeth Lee; MASS MoCA; Chrystina and James Parks; Howard M. Shapiro and Shirley Brandman; Joan and Jim Hunter; James and Barbara Moltz; and a gift in honor of Marilyn and Ron Walter.

 Any views, findings, conclusions, or recommendations expressed in this exhibition do not necessarily represent those of the National Endowment for the Humanities.